tzeikob/replica/README.md

   tzeikob/replica:tag
 ```

 the configuration file `config/mongod.conf` will replace the existing default `/etc/mongo/mongod.conf` file.
-You can find below, a base configuration file to start with mysql daemon configuration.
+You can find below, a base configuration file to start with mongo daemon configuration.

 ```
 # mongod.conf